- Search The Registry

 - My Account

 On this date in 1921, we mark the birth of Roy Campanella, a Black baseball player.

 "Campy," as he was called, was from Homestead, PA.
-He began playing semiprofessional baseball on the Nicetown, Philadelphia, sandlots when he was 13, and at 15 he was signed to play in the Negro Leagues.
-He joined the Dodgers in 1948 and was their regular catcher from 1949 until an automobile accident after the 1957 season left him paralyzed.
+He began playing semiprofessional baseball on the Nicetown, Philadelphia, sandlots when he was 13, and at 15, he was signed to play in the Negro Leagues.
+One of his first teams was the Baltimore Elite Giants.
+He joined the Brooklyn Dodgers in 1948 and was their regular catcher from 1949 until an automobile accident after the 1957 season left him paralyzed.

-Roy Campenella died on June 26, 1993 in Woodland Hills, near Los Angeles, California.
+Roy Campanella died on June 26, 1993, in Woodland Hills, near Los Angeles, California.

 20th Century Baseball Chronicle